WINNER ST MARTINS NATIONAL PLAYWRITING AWARD

 Will any funds made off the play go to charity to help the boy or others like him?
 They won’t but if you pretend they are then you feel good.
 Do you feel good if you pretend?
 See you feel bad about the poverty but you feel good about feeling bad about the poverty, and even more good about feeling.
 So it’s working already.

 DOGMEAT is the abandoned baby of verbatim and documentary theatre, commercial news broadcast and dogme95 films.
-The truly true story of a small boy spending his days chained to a lamp post outside his parent’s one room slum and then the cameras come.
+The truly true story of a small boy spending his days chained to a lamp post outside his parent’s one room slum.

 TUES 04-SAT 08 FEB 2014